carpentries-incubator/singulairty-introduction/_episodes/05-singularity-docker.md

 > ## Open a shell within a Python container
 >
-> Try to run a shell within a singularity container based on the `python-3.9.6.sif` image.
+> Try to run a shell within a apptainer container based on the `python-3.9.6.sif` image.
 That is, run a container that opens a shell rather than the default Python interactive console as we saw above.
 > See if you can find more than one way to achieve this.
 >
 > Within the shell, try starting the Python interactive console and running some Python commands.
 >
 > > ## Solution
 > >
-> > Recall from the earlier material that we can use the `singularity shell` command to open a shell within a container.
+> > Recall from the earlier material that we can use the `apptainer shell` command to open a shell within a container.
 To open a regular shell within a container based on the `python-3.9.6.sif` image, we can therefore simply run:
 > > ~~~
-> > $ singularity shell python-3.9.6.sif
+> > $ apptainer shell python-3.9.6.sif
 > > ~~~
 > > {: .language-bash}
 > >
 > > ~~~
-> > Singularity> echo $SHELL
+> > Apptainer> echo $SHELL
 > > /bin/bash
-> > Singularity> cat /etc/issue
+> > Apptainer> cat /etc/issue
 > > Debian GNU/Linux 10 \n \l
 > >
-> > Singularity> python
+> > Apptainer> python
 > > Python 3.9.6 (default, Jul 22 2021, 15:24:21)
 > > [GCC 8.3.0] on linux
 > > Type "help", "copyright", "credits" or "license" for more information.